ptown2/GLMVS/lua/gamemodes/README_LAYOUT.txt

 --[[
 GLMVS uses this following gamemode map setting layout to make it work on the votemap system.
 Once the file is in place it will load the file automatically.
-You do not need to place any tables or functions on the start/end lines.
 Just make sure every info is CORRECT and that you do not place gramatical errors.
 Every entry is case-sensitive.
 Please make sure you know some of the LUA coding basics, it is a total requirement when dealing with this addon.